Skip to content

 What’s been going on lately?

-So, despite some reports of an “X-odus” to new text-based social media challengers Threads and Bluesky, the platform is clearly still reaching a huge number of people in the UK.
+So, despite some initial reports of an “X-odus” to text-based social media challengers Threads and Bluesky, the platform is clearly still reaching a huge number of people in the UK.
 Should you stay or should you go?

 6 questions to ask yourself before you leave X – or any social media platform